saboooor/gilcord/README.md

 - Message attachments
 - Message stickers
 - Multi-server
+- Parses all mentions, timestamps, and emojis (if the emoji with the same name exists)
 - Webhooks on discord side (guilded soon when avatar/name is editable)

 Known Issues: